bowen0701/gpml/README.md

-# Machine Learning Engineering for Production
+# Machine Learning in Production

-This repo is to collect my Python implementations of ML engineering for production.
+This repo is to collect my Python implementations of ML in production; in other words, ML engineering.